Should you be looking at international schools in Hong Kong, or are local schools accessible?

 Arming you with everything you need to make the right choice for your kids’ education.

 The number and quality of international schools in Hong Kong have increased in the last few years.
-They’re not the only option, though – local, government schools are available to international students in the city.
+They’re not the only option, though – local, government schools and private independent schools are available to all students in the city.

 You might not want to dismiss government schools in Hong Kong too quickly.
 The education system in the city is renowned for being rigorous and is well regarded internationally.

 It won’t cost you anything to send your kids to a government school, and given how expensive international schools are in Hong Kong – this could be a game-changer.
-From the ages of 6-15, your kids will get free education in Hong Kong.
+From the ages of 6-18, your kids can receive 12 years of free education in Hong Kong.

 Free or not, it’s still a big decision to send your children to a government school.
 The teaching is done primarily in Cantonese, which will be a huge shift if your kids have been educated in their mother tongue.